kschnepel/kschnepel.github.io/_pages/cv.md

 Academic Appointments
 ======
-* 2013-2018: Assistant Professor
-  * The University of Sydney
+* 2013-2018: Assistant Professor, School of Economics, The University of Sydney

-* 2018-Present: Assistant Professor
-  * Simon Fraser University
+* 2018-Present: Assistant Professor, Department of Economics, Simon Fraser University

 Research
 ======
   <ul>{% for post in site.research %}